 EDITOR'S NOTE: This original Charlie Woerner story continues a special series in partnership with Georgia Farm Bureau profiling homegrown talent from the state of Georgia.
 To access the other HomeGrown Talent articles please visit the series hub on DawgNation.com.

 This narrative will seek to break apart from all of that.
-Woerner is, after all, his own man now.
+Woerner is, after all, his own man.
 The senior tight end is set to be one of three captains for the Bulldogs on Saturday as they host Murray State.

 Woerner was the type of do-everything player at Rabun County that shined all over the football field.